scil/LaravelFly/readme.md

 And In Greedy Mode, you can define which singleton services to made before any request in "config('laravelfly.services_to_make_in_worker')".If necessary, you should define which properties need to backup and restore.

-You can choose Mode in <project_root_dir>/laravelfly.server.php after you publish config files..
+You can choose Mode in <project_root_dir>/laravelfly.server.php after you publish config files.

+Note, Greedy Mode is still experimental.

 ## Install